mrhgit/Miscellaneous/Trimming_Silence_In_Audio_Files/README.md

 combined_channel_silences = np.pad(combined_channel_silences, pad_width=1,mode='constant',constant_values=0)
 ```

 The next step is to find the start and stop locations.
 There are going to be a lot of these because of all the zero crossings going on.
-Unfortunately, that's an in efficiency that I could have easily avoided with C++.
+Unfortunately, that's an inefficiency that I could have easily avoided with C++.
 I then calculate the durations of each period of silence and find the ones that are greater than the minimum.

 ```python
 # Get start and stop locations